HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

 # Further Plans

+6CH simplified mode should implemented.

-If further polished, this could be uplodaded/converted to become part of Open Fixture Library:
+Then, if further polished, this could be uplodaded/converted to become part of Open Fixture Library:

 https://open-fixture-library.org/fixture-editor